veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦if (soundFormat == SoundFormat.ExHeader) {                                          ¦  // RTMP includes a previously undocumented "audio silence" message.               ¦
 ¦  processAudioBody = true                                                           ¦  // This silence message is identified when an audio message contains              ¦
 ¦                                                                                    ¦  // a zero-length payload, or more precisely, an empty audio message               ¦
-¦  // Interpret UB[4] bits as AudioPacketType instead of sound rate, size and type   ¦  // without an AudioTagHeader, indicating a period of silence.
+¦  // Interpret UB[4] bits as AudioPacketType instead of sound rate, size, and type. ¦  // without an AudioTagHeader, indicating a period of silence.
 The                 ¦
-¦  audioPacketType = UB[4] as AudioPacketType                                        ¦  // action to take after receiving a silence message is system                     ¦
+¦  audioPacketType = UB[4] as AudioPacketType    // at byte boundary after this read ¦  // action to take after receiving a silence message is system                     ¦
 ¦                                                                                    ¦  // dependent.
 The semantics of the silence message in the Flash                   ¦
-¦  if (audioPacketType == AudioPacketType.TimestampOffsets) {                        ¦  // Media playback and timing model are as follows:                                ¦
+¦  while (audioPacketType == AudioPacketType.ModEx) {                                ¦  // Media playback and timing model are as follows:                                ¦
-¦    do {                                                                            ¦  //                                                                                ¦
+¦    //                                                                              ¦  //                                                                                ¦
-¦      // Check the next bit to see if more offsets need processing.                 ¦  // - Ensure all buffered audio data is played out before entering the             ¦
+¦    // process the ModEx for the current audioPacketType                            ¦  // - Ensure all buffered audio data is played out before entering the             ¦
-¦      hasMoreOffsets = UB[1];                                                       ¦  //   silence period:                                                              ¦
+¦    //                                                                              ¦  //   silence period:                                                              ¦
 ¦                                                                                    ¦  //   Make sure that any audio data currently in the buffer is fully               ¦
-¦      // Fetch the next UB[3] bits as the timestamp offset type                     ¦  //   processed and played.
+¦    // Determine the size of the packet ModEx data in bytes (1-256)                 ¦  //   processed and played.
 This ensures a clean transition into the               ¦
-¦      audioTimestampOffsetType = UB[3] as TimestampOffsetType;                      ¦  //   silence period without cutting off any audio.                                ¦
+¦    modExDataSize = UI8 + 1                                                         ¦  //   silence period without cutting off any audio.                                ¦
 ¦                                                                                    ¦  //                                                                                ¦
-¦      if (audioTimestampOffsetType == TimestampOffsetType.Nano) {                   ¦  // - After playing all buffered audio data, flush the audio decoder:              ¦
+¦    // Fetch the packet ModEx data based on its size                                ¦  // - After playing all buffered audio data, flush the audio decoder:              ¦
-¦        // Process Nano timestamp offset.                                           ¦  //   Clear the audio decoder to reset its state and prepare it for new            ¦
+¦    modExData = UI8[modExDataSize]                                                  ¦  //   Clear the audio decoder to reset its state and prepare it for new            ¦
-¦        //                                                                          ¦  //   input after the silence period.                                              ¦
+¦                                                                                    ¦  //   input after the silence period.                                              ¦
-¦        // The TimestampOffsetType.Nano enhances RTMP’s timescale accuracy and      ¦  //                                                                                ¦
+¦    // fetch the AudioPacketModExType                                               ¦  //                                                                                ¦
-¦        // compatibility with formats like MP4, M2TS, and Safari's Media Source     ¦  // - During the silence period, the audio clock can't be used as the              ¦
+¦    audioPacketModExType = UB[4] as AudioPacketModExType                            ¦  // - During the silence period, the audio clock can't be used as the              ¦
-¦        // Extensions.
-It includes a 20-bit nanosecond offset to the current RTMP   ¦  //   master clock for synchronizing playback:                                     ¦
+¦                                                                                    ¦  //   master clock for synchronizing playback:                                     ¦
-¦        // timestamp, allowing for fine-tuned synchronization of a media message.   ¦  //   Switch to using the system's wall-clock time to maintain the correct         ¦
+¦    // Update audioPacketType                                                       ¦  //   Switch to using the system's wall-clock time to maintain the correct         ¦
-¦        //                                                                          ¦  //   timing for video and other data streams.                                     ¦
+¦    audioPacketType = UB[4] as AudioPacketType  // at byte boundary after this read ¦  //   timing for video and other data streams.                                     ¦
-¦        // This nanosecond offset ensures synchronization across various formats    ¦  //                                                                                ¦
+¦                                                                                    ¦  //                                                                                ¦
-¦        // and playback environments by adjusting the presentation time of a media  ¦  // - Don't wait for audio frames for synchronized A+V playback:                   ¦
+¦    if (audioPacketModExType == AudioPacketModExType.TimestampOffsetNano) {         ¦  // - Don't wait for audio frames for synchronized A+V playback:                   ¦
-¦        // message without altering core RTMP timestamps.
-It should only be         ¦  //   Normally, audio frames drive the synchronization of audio and video          ¦
+¦      // This block processes TimestampOffsetNano to enhance RTMP timescale         ¦  //   Normally, audio frames drive the synchronization of audio and video          ¦
-¦        // applied to the current media message.                                    ¦  //   (A/V) playback.
+¦      // accuracy and compatibility with formats like MP4, M2TS, and Safari's       ¦  //   (A/V) playback.
 During the silence period, playback should not stall         ¦
-¦        //                                                                          ¦  //   waiting for audio frames.
+¦      // Media Source Extensions.
+It ensures precise synchronization without        ¦  //   waiting for audio frames.
 Video and other data streams should                ¦
-¦        // Fetch the unsigned 20-bit nanosecond offset.                             ¦  //   continue to play based on the wall-clock time, ensuring smooth               ¦
+¦      // altering core RTMP timestamps, applying only to the current media          ¦  //   continue to play based on the wall-clock time, ensuring smooth               ¦
-¦        audioTimestampNanoOffset = UB[20];                                          ¦  //   playback without audio.                                                      ¦
+¦      // message.
+These adjustments enhance synchronization and timing              ¦  //   playback without audio.                                                      ¦
-¦                                                                                    ¦  //                                                                                ¦
+¦      // accuracy in media messages while preserving the core RTMP timestamp        ¦  //                                                                                ¦
-¦        // TODO: Integrate this Nano offset with the timestamp handling logic to    ¦  // AudioPacketType.SequenceEnd is to have no less than the same meaning as        ¦
+¦      // integrity.                                                                 ¦  // AudioPacketType.SequenceEnd is to have no less than the same meaning as        ¦
-¦        // adjust the media message's presentation time accordingly.                ¦  // a silence message.
+¦      //                                                                            ¦  // a silence message.
 While it may seem redundant, we need to introduce           ¦
-¦      }                                                                             ¦  // this enum to ensure we can signal the end of the audio sequence for any        ¦
+¦      // NOTE:                                                                      ¦  // this enum to ensure we can signal the end of the audio sequence for any        ¦
-¦    } while (hasMoreOffsets);                                                       ¦  // audio track.                                                                   ¦
+¦      // - 1 millisecond (ms) = 1,000,000 nanoseconds (ns).                         ¦  // audio track.                                                                   ¦
-¦                                                                                    ¦  SequenceEnd         = 2,                                                          ¦
+¦      // - Maximum value representable with 20 bits is 1,048,575 ns                 ¦  SequenceEnd         = 2,                                                          ¦
-¦    // Fetch audioPacketType once more after processing audio timestamp offsets     ¦                                                                                    ¦
+¦      //   (just over 1 ms), allowing precise sub-millisecond adjustments.          ¦                                                                                    ¦
-¦    audioPacketType = UB[4] as AudioPacketType;                                     ¦  //  3 - Reserved                                                                  ¦
+¦      // - modExData must be at least 3 bytes, storing values up to 999,999 ns.     ¦  //  3 - Reserved                                                                  ¦
+¦      audioTimestampNanoOffset = bytesToUI24(modExData)                             ¦                                                                                    ¦
+¦                                                                                    ¦  MultichannelConfig  = 4,                                                          ¦
+¦      // TODO: Integrate this nanosecond offset into timestamp management           ¦                                                                                    ¦
+¦      // to accurately adjust the presentation time.                                ¦  // Turns on audio multitrack mode                                                 ¦
+¦    }                                                                               ¦  Multitrack          = 5,                                                          ¦
 ¦  }                                                                                 ¦                                                                                    ¦
-¦                                                                                    ¦  MultichannelConfig  = 4,                                                          ¦
+¦                                                                                    ¦  // 6 - reserved                                                                   ¦
 ¦  if (audioPacketType == AudioPacketType.Multitrack) {                              ¦                                                                                    ¦
-¦    isAudioMultitrack = true;                                                       ¦  // Turns on audio multitrack mode                                                 ¦
+¦    isAudioMultitrack = true;                                                       ¦  // ModEx is a special signal within the AudioPacketType enum that                 ¦
-¦    audioMultitrackType = UB[4] as AvMultitrackType                                 ¦  Multitrack          = 5,                                                          ¦
+¦    audioMultitrackType = UB[4] as AvMultitrackType                                 ¦  // serves to both modify and extend the behavior of the current packet.           ¦
+¦                                                                                    ¦  // When this signal is encountered, it indicates the presence of                  ¦
+¦    // Fetch AudioPacketType for all audio tracks in the audio message.             ¦  // additional modifiers or extensions, requiring further processing to            ¦
+¦    // This fetch MUST not result in a AudioPacketType.Multitrack                   ¦  // adjust or augment the packet's functionality.
+ModEx can be used to             ¦
+¦    audioPacketType = UB[4] as AudioPacketType                                      ¦  // introduce new capabilities or modify existing ones, such as                    ¦
+¦                                                                                    ¦  // enabling support for high-precision timestamps or other advanced               ¦
+¦    if (audioMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦  // features that enhance the base packet structure.                               ¦
+¦      // The tracks are encoded with the same codec.
+Fetch the FOURCC for them      ¦  ModEx               = 7,                                                          ¦
+¦      audioFourCc = FOURCC as AudioFourCc                                           ¦                                                                                    ¦
+¦    }                                                                               ¦  // ...                                                                            ¦
+¦  } else {                                                                          ¦  // 14 - reserved                                                                  ¦
+¦    audioFourCc = FOURCC as AudioFourCc                                             ¦  // 15 - reserved                                                                  ¦
+¦  }                                                                                 ¦}                                                                                   ¦
+¦}                                                                                   ¦                                                                                    ¦
+¦                                                                                    ¦enum AudioPacketModExType {                                                         ¦
+¦                                                                                    ¦  TimestampOffsetNano   = 0,                                                        ¦
 ¦                                                                                    ¦                                                                                    ¦
-¦    // Fetch AudioPacketType for all audio tracks in the audio message.             ¦  // Signals timestamp offsets for fine tuning synchronization                      ¦
-¦    // This fetch MUST not result in a AudioPacketType.Multitrack                   ¦  TimestampOffsets = 6,                                                             ¦
-¦    audioPacketType = UB[4] as AudioPacketType                                      ¦                                                                                    ¦
 ¦                                                                                    ¦  // ...                                                                            ¦
-¦    if (audioMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦  // 14 - reserved                                                                  ¦
+¦                                                                                    ¦  // 14 - reserved                                                                  ¦
-¦      // The tracks are encoded with the same codec.
-Fetch the FOURCC for them      ¦  // 15 - reserved                                                                  ¦
+¦                                                                                    ¦  // 15 - reserved                                                                  ¦
-¦      audioFourCc = FOURCC as AudioFourCc                                           ¦}                                                                                   ¦
+¦                                                                                    ¦}                                                                                   ¦
-¦    }                                                                               ¦                                                                                    ¦
+¦                                                                                    ¦                                                                                    ¦
-¦  } else {                                                                          ¦enum AudioFourCc {                                                                  ¦
+¦                                                                                    ¦enum AudioFourCc {                                                                  ¦
-¦    audioFourCc = FOURCC as AudioFourCc                                             ¦  //                                                                                ¦
+¦                                                                                    ¦  //                                                                                ¦
-¦  }                                                                                 ¦  // Valid FOURCC values for signaling support of audio codecs                      ¦
+¦                                                                                    ¦  // Valid FOURCC values for signaling support of audio codecs                      ¦
-¦}                                                                                   ¦  // in the enhanced FourCC pipeline.
+¦                                                                                    ¦  // in the enhanced FourCC pipeline.
 In this context, support                      ¦
 ¦                                                                                    ¦  // for a FourCC codec MUST be signaled via the enhanced                           ¦
 ¦                                                                                    ¦  // "connect" command.                                                             ¦
 ¦                                                                                    ¦  //                                                                                ¦